‘TREES!’: To facilitate in-person learning, Virginia schools turn to outdoor classrooms

 Classes at these schools met outside — when weather permitted — over the course of the year as Fairfax slowly phased more and more children from virtual to in-person schooling, ultimately bringing back about half of the student body.

 The idea was to expand classroom capacity and to reduce the risk of contracting the coronavirus, given that studies show transmission is much less likely outdoors.
-And after a successful run this year, the program will be expanded massively this fall, Brabrand told members of the school board at a recent meeting.
+And after a successful run this year, the program will be greatly expanded this fall, Brabrand told members of the school board at a recent meeting.

 As of late April, Fairfax had purchased a total of 215 tents, each costing around $4,300.
-The school is funding this using $2 million of county pandemic relief funds it set aside specifically for outdoor classroom installations.
-Now, the Fairfax facilities team is working with employees at schools throughout the county to figure out where and how to build outdoor learning spaces, incorporating the tents.
+Funding comes from $2 million of county pandemic relief money the school system set aside specifically for outdoor classroom installations.
+Now the Fairfax facilities team is working with employees at schools throughout the county to figure out where and how to build outdoor learning spaces, incorporating the tents.

-Brabrand said he believes outdoor classrooms are one of the best ways the school system can convince all families to return their children to in-person learning.
+Brabrand said he believes outdoor classrooms are one of the best ways the school system can persuade all families to return their children to in-person learning.
 And he hopes outdoor learning will stick around far longer than the coronavirus does.

 “Even when the pandemic is over,” Brabrand said in a statement, “I see an important place in FCPS’s culture for learning in the great outdoors.”